PaulmannLighting/hex-aes-hmac/README.md

 # hex-aes-hmac

-Implementation of AES-256 encryption using hex strings a HMAC
+Implementation of AES-256 encryption using hex strings and HMAC.